rayenmessaoudi/Write-ups-CTF/README.md

 ## CTF-Write-ups
-Writeups from Capture the Flag (CTF) events I have participated in.
+Writeups from Capture The Flag (CTF) events i have participated in.